 To be clear, this cocktail resurgence does not refer to $5 cocktails during the happy hour of the nearest college bar.
 I'm talking about the $12-20 / glass cocktail mixed with hand-selected ingredients by tenured artisans who are dedicated to their craft.
 These quality craft cocktails are meant to be sipped slow, with pleasure and reverence.

-For special occasions, I love to plan and prepare a special cocktail in advance.
-This twist on a classic can be made with or without alcohol and is perfect for a romantic celebration on Valentine’s Day.
-The 14 day infusion is not only a nod to the date of the holiday.
-It's also nod to the extra effort that the best relationships require.
-The time commitment truly does elevate the final cocktail in way that mixing a la minute cannot achieve.
-To love!
+This month’s cocktail grows out of that exciting mix of revolution and renaissance.
+A twist on the classic French 75, it can be made with or without alcohol and is perfect for your Valentine’s Day celebration.
+The 14-day infused Valentine cocktail is not only a nod to the date of the holiday; it also signifies the extra effort that the best relationships require.
+The time commitment truly does elevate the final cocktail in way that mixing à la minute cannot achieve.

 *Note, we find the infusion of the cherries makes the gin sweet enough that no additional sugar is necessary in the final cocktail.
 However, this is easily adjust to your unique preferences and tastes.
 Simply drop a small sugar cube in the glass before the the gin for extra sweetness.

 - 2 cups cherry syrup**